 The Inquiry Path

-This work does not begin with booking or payment.
+This does not begin with booking links or payment buttons.

 It begins with discernment.